The northern lights glow green over Hotel Rangá luxury hotel during wintertime.

 A Colorful Combination

 Every northern lights display is unique.
-The color and movements change all the time, meaning you can see the lights again and again and still feel inspired.
+The colors change all the time, meaning you can see the lights again and again and still feel inspired.

 Around the Galaxy